Abandoned & Little-Known Airfields:

 The 1934 Department of Commerce Airport Directory (according to Chris Kennedy)

-described Du Pont as a private field, with 2 sod runways forming a "T",
+described Du Pont as a private field, with 2 sod runways forming a "T", with the longest being a 2,600' northeast/southwest strip.

 The 1935 Washington Sectional Chart depicted DuPont as a commercial airport.